lemilonkh/godot-procgen/2d/wave_function_collapse/doc/lab1.md

 ## Final words

 Feel free to go crazy a bit with the template.
 Maybe draw your own tiles and see what cool worlds you can generate with it.
+If you want to change the tile set make sure to just replace the texture, the implementation here is not really with multiple source ids (textures).

 I hope you liked this lab.
 It was fun writing it.
 Do try the other labs if you feel up to it!